 The tournament director/host school(s) should coordinate a meeting with district coaches to clarify the following items prior to the start of the tournament.
 Communication with district coaches can be initiated through the TSSAA Portal by clicking on the following tabs:

 Here you will find email distribution lists for all district athletic directors and head coaches.
 You will also find a no-cost conference call line with an access code that is unique for your district.

 - Division II Tournament Draw / Schedule - The tournament draw is based on seeding criteria established by the district.
-Set schedule and times for all matches, if not already done.
-Notify assigning officer of local association of district tournament schedule, times and sites as soon as possible.
+Set the schedule and times for all matches, if not already done.
+Notify the assigning officer of the local association of the district tournament schedule, times and sites as soon as possible.
 (The assigning officer for each area shall determine the working schedule for the officials for each match.)
 Matches should follow as closely as possible to the tournament time schedule.